We Bring an Arsenal

-"We Bring an Arsenal" is the second single from Weapons, the fifth studio album by Welsh alternative rock band Lostprophets, released 4 June 2012.
-It was first played live on 25 February 2012 at Brisbane, Australia.
+"We Bring an Arsenal" is the second single from Weapons, the fifth studio album by Welsh rock band Lostprophets, released 4 June 2012.

-Meaning
+Background and composition

+The band wrote "We Bring an Arsenal" a few years before the release.
 Guitarist Mike Lewis said the following to Purple Revolver on 8 May 2012.

 Music video

 The video for "We Bring an Arsenal" was released on 21 May 2012.

 The video features the band leading a group of what looks like a riot through a city, just like guitarist Mike Lewis has described, "us vs. them, underdog mentality".
 The band members are singing along to the song, while leading through.
 It is the first to feature skaters since "Rooftops", in 2006.
 Just like the previous video, "Bring 'Em Down", it does not show the band performing in the video.
 The video was shot on 3 May 2012, in London.
 Lostprophets also offered fans to be in the video.